knowledge-computing/sigspatial-cup-2023/README.md

 **Directory** `./models/DeepLabv3Plus`

 **Environment Setup**
+The model is trained with python 3.8 and CUDA 11.3 `pip install -r requirements.txt `

 **Description**
 We fine-tuned [DeepLabv3+](https://github.com/giovanniguidi/deeplabV3-PyTorch) on the glacier training data.
 The model applied Weighted Random Sampler to address the data imbalance between pixels with Lake and pixels with Non-Lake.
 The input mask consists of 0 (Non-Lake) and 1(Lake).